At a Glance

-A remote moderated usability test is when a moderator provides participants with activities to complete using a design or interface.
-The interaction between the moderator and participants in real time; they're in the same “virtual” space and connect using a remote conferencing tool with VoIP, phone, chat, email, or a combination of methods.
+A remote moderated usability test is when a moderator provides contributors with activities to complete using a design or interface.
+The interaction between the moderator and contributors is in real-time; they're in the same “virtual” space and connect using a remote conferencing tool such as Web conferencing, VoIP, phone, chat, or a combination of methods.
 UserTesting offers Live Conversation to conduct moderated testing.

-The participant typically thinks out loud as they work on the tasks.
-The moderator observes the participant as they work through the tasks, and the moderator may ask questions for clarification or to gather more data.
+The contributor thinks out loud as they work on tasks.
+The moderator observes the contributor and may ask questions for clarification or to gather more data.

 Why are remote moderated usability tests helpful?

-Remote moderated usability tests are great when you’d like to:
+Remote moderated usability tests are great when you would like to:

-- Ensure that participants don’t get stuck while doing something technically difficult, like dealing with a complex or low-fidelity prototype
+- Ensure that contributors don’t get stuck while doing something technically difficult, like dealing with a complex or low-fidelity prototype.

-- Ensure quiet participants are more vocal since the moderator can prompt them to share what they are thinking
+- Ensure quiet contributors are more vocal since the moderator can prompt them to share what they are thinking.

 When should a remote moderated usability test be conducted?

-Remote moderated usability test can be conducted at any time, but they are particularly valuable when conducted in the early design and prototyping phases.
+Remote unmoderated usability tests can be conducted at any time, but they are particularly valuable when conducted in the early design and prototyping phases.

 What can be tested through a remote unmoderated usability test?